 Vembu ImageBackup & Excellent Physical Server Backup Software

-When you are about to change your existing backup software, it’s important to choose a software that can cover your entire infrastructure.
+When you are about to change your existing backup software, it’s important to choose software that can cover your entire infrastructure.

 When you are evaluating a backup product, it’s so much easier to know that you can use the same software for a complete infrastructure – virtual server, physical servers, and personal computers.

-In order to protect personal computers and physical servers, Vembu has add-ons, called Network Backup and Image Backup.
+To protect personal computers and physical servers, Vembu has add-ons, called Network Backup and Image Backup.

 Vembu Network Backup